zhoushineyoung/zookeeper-installer/README.md

 ===================

-Presume that U want to install ZK in Ur Host-A, to Host-B,Host-C, and so on.
+Presume that U want to install ZK-cluster, in(from) Ur Host-A, to Host-B,Host-C, and so on.

 U should make sure that, U can SCP-Login the latter hosts without typing user&passwd.